The Federal Bar Association Welcomes All Law Students!

 • Six career divisions

-• Volunteer leadership opportunities within each chapter, section, and division
+• Volunteer opportunities within each chapter, section, and division

 Legal Career Center